A playoff win may have doomed the Vikings' future

 Instead, the Wilfs either happily or begrudgingly extended the contracts of Spielman, Zimmer, Cousins and Cook.
 With the 2020 Vikings at 1-5 and coming off an embarrassing loss to the Falcons, all of those decisions should be questioned.

-The Vikings have lost six of their last seven games and eight of their last 10.
+The Vikings have lost six of their past seven games and eight of their past 10.

 If there is a lesson to be learned here, it’s that anything can happen in one game, so owners shouldn’t base major decisions on the results of one game, unless that one game is a Super Bowl victory, and maybe not even then.